8 Best IT CV Examples & Samples for Information Technology Jobs

 Getting through school, working on projects, showing your passion, and securing your first IT job must feel like hitting the jackpot.
 In that case, you would like to know what you can expect as your salary.

-These data from the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA), as published on O*NET Resource Center on 16/10/2024, provide you with an overview of what you can expect to earn as an IT technician in different states:
+These data from the US Department of Labor, Employment and Training Administration (USDOL/ETA), as published on O*NET Resource Centre on 16/10/2024, provide an overview of what you can expect to earn as an IT technician in different regions:

 State/NationalAverage Annual Salary